drshahizan/software-engineering/project/project/sec02/alpha/readme.md

 Looking to the future, we recommend enhancing the payment and billing system with secure and convenient payment gateways and automating billing processes.
 Implementing advanced reporting and analytics features would provide valuable insights for decision-making and optimization.
 Developing a mobile application would improve accessibility and convenience for users, while continuous user feedback through surveys or satisfaction assessments would help drive ongoing system improvement.

 By leveraging the project experience and applying the lessons learned, the KTDI College room rental system can continue to evolve, providing a streamlined and user-friendly experience for students and staff.

+- Summarize the overall project experience and lessons learned.
+- Reflect on the challenges faced and how they were overcome.
+- Highlight any future improvements or recommendations for further development.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.